Krintox/DigTalSpace/README.md

 ## What's DigTalSpace All About?

-DigTalSpace is not just a social network; it's your canvas for building a personalized digital world.
+Deployed on Polygon MATIC, DigTalSpace is not just a social network; it's your canvas for building a personalized digital world.
 Unleash your creativity and showcase your uniqueness!

 ## Why Choose DigTalSpace?